Hours of Service

 • On break: Represents that the vehicle has initiated a break, typically occurring when it stops or turns off (depending on the configured signal).
 At this stage, the cycle is still considered working, and the vehicle has not yet rested for more than the minimum resting time.

-• Resting: Signifies that the current cycle has transitioned into a resting segment.
+• Resting: Represents that the current cycle has transitioned into a resting segment.
 At this point, the entity has completed a working segment and is presently in a resting segment.

 • Overworked: Indicates that the vehicle has been working continuously without breaks for longer than the Maximum Continuous Working Time (configured by the Admin in the setup segment) or has exceeded the maximum work time.